 Anthracite coal produces more ash than wood, however anthracite coal ashes are healthy for vegetables and other plants that favor an acidic soil (such as tomatoes!).
 While emptying the ash pan will be required every one to three days, the ash is easily disposed of and makes an excellent antiskid for winter ice.
 You can opt to keep the ashes in sealed plastic (must be allowed to cool before placing in plastic) or metal bins and save them for future home renovation projects, such as sprinkling them on slippery pathways or using them to cover potholes on your driveway or walk ways.

-Lastly, It is not allowed to throw any materials other than anthracite into your coal stove, boiler or furnace.
+Lastly, you are not allowed to throw any materials other than anthracite into your coal stove, boiler or furnace.
 Doing so may melt the item and make them stick to the ashes.
 This can block the airflow and decrease the efficiency of your furnace or stove or cause a dangerous condition resulting in personal injury.

-Anthracite-burning, like anything you have never done before requires proper education, Leisure Line offers many resources in the Owners link on our website.
+Anthracite-burning, like anything you have never done before requires proper education.
+Leisure Line offers many resources in the Owners link on our website.
 Anthracite ignite less quickly than wood.
-But, with a few attempts and practices, you will soon get into the groove of operating your coal stove or furnace without a hitch.
-The key is to improve your knowledge of coal usage and never underestimate the power of experience and preparation.
-In conclusion both wood and anthracite burning for heating your home have benefits and disadvantages, as to which one is right for you, that depends on your individual needs.
-We encourage you to research both before deciding for yourself.
+But, with a few attempts and practices, you will soon to easily light your coal stove or furnace without a hitch.
+The key is to improve your knowledge about anthracite and never underestimate the power of experience and preparation.
+In conclusion both wood and anthracite burning for heating your home have benefits and disadvantages.
+Review this blog and then ask yourself “which one is better for my needs and wants?”.
+We encourage you to research both before deciding.